We’re 6 months into establishing our homestead and learning something new every day, including what it’s actually costing to settle our land.

 Actual cost: $15,000

 With enough understanding, you can save thousands on plans if you create your own layout without an outside architecture firm.
-Dome vendors often offer affordable CAD options and hearty guidance, which you’ll need.
+Dome vendors often offer affordable CAD options and guidance you’ll need on the interior geometry, how it squares up with code, where supports are needed for the floors, etc.

 How to save money as you plan a geodesic dome:

 - Bring your A-game when communicating with your vendor.
 As with any business, you can expect a vendor to tack on more fees if you start to suck up their time.
 Unfortunately, planning your home is stressful and time-consuming no matter how you go about it.
 If you’re new to it, sometimes it’s a struggle just to know which questions to ask.
-Remember to step back, write down all your thoughts and questions, and communicate with your vendor in an efficient manner to save time, money, and sanity for all involved.
+Write down all your thoughts and questions and communicate with your vendor in an efficient manner to save time, money, and sanity for all involved.

-- Live in a dome to see what works in this unique, round space.
+- Live in a dome to see what works in the space.
 At the very least, connect with other dome-owner-builders and even rent one for a weekend.
+Your plans and bottom line will benefit.
 We must have repeated a hundred times, “We could never have done this if we didn’t live in a dome already.”
-Your plans and bottom line will benefit from hands-on dome experience.
 Even after living in a dome, we reach out to other domies for insight.
-One of my most helpful conversations in this process (besides with our local Forest Service rep, the County Clerk’s staff, the City Manager, the 9-1-1 coordinator, and so on; building something really makes you reach out) was with a dome-owner-builder who rents one of his domes as a vacation home.
+One of my most helpful conversations to date (besides with our local Forest Service rep, the staff at the County Clerk’s office, the City Manager, the 9-1-1 coordinator, and so on; building something really makes you reach out) was with a dome-owner-builder who rents one of his 2 domes as a vacation home.
 Other helpful moments have been through Instagram; the hashtags #homesweetdome, #geodesicdomehome, and #domehome can connect you with some cool dome-owners.

-- Build where there’s no code.
+- Build where codes are light.
 Our county is one of the few in Tennessee with no building code.
-No code, no inspectors, nada.
+Nada.
+You need permits for electric and septic, but after that, you’re on your own.
 This has saved at least $1,000 of having to share engineer-sealed plans with various government offices.
 The flip-side is that without code, we’re without recourse if our home falls apart, so we’re on the hook to choose contractors wisely.
-Our dome vendor has confirmed that their kits meet 2012 International Building Code, which is a TN State requirement, so we’re on target there.
+Our dome vendor has confirmed that their kits and plans meet 2012 International Building Code, which is a TN State requirement, so we’re on target there, but the onus of choosing trustworthy people to implement those components is on us.

 3. Excavation project for driveway, barn pad, and power